TNA Turning Point (2007): Effects of Scott Hall's no-showing

 Those within TNA held strong negative feelings toward Hall for missing the event; many felt he should have at least tried to make it to the show.
 Dixie Carter was upset at Joe's comments prior to the main event, believing Joe tried to go "into business for himself."
-Chris Sokol's wrote in his review: "The old saying was, 'Don't turn your back on the Wolfpack.'
+Chris Sokol wrote in his review: "The old saying was, 'Don't turn your back on the Wolfpack.'
 However, thats just what Scott Hall did when he decided to no-show his TNA PPV return."